daqifi/daqifi-java-api/README.md

 ## Useful Stuff
 Useful Classes:
    * Server can be run as a stand alone Java application that emulates the Wifi DAQ SCPI Measure command.
      Data generated is a saw wave with a vertical offset equal to the channel and a period of 1 second.
    * UdpResponder can be run as a stand alone Java application that emulates the Wifi DAQs discovery feature.

 ## Third Party Dependencies
-   * Java JRE 1.6
+   * Java JRE 1.8
+   * Google Protocol Buffers
    * JMockit (included in /libs)
       * Used for unit test mocks and code coverage.
    * JUnit (not included)
       * Used for unit tests.
-   * Google Protocol Buffers (source included in com.google.protobuf)
-   * Google Protocol Buffers protoc (.proto compilier) must be installed to build the proto files into source.

 ## Generating Messages classes from .proto files:
    1 At the project root run (Mac/Linux):